segment-boneyard/nightmare/Readme.md

 If your proxy requires authentication you also need the [authentication](#authenticationuser-password) call.

-The following example not only demostrates how to use proxies, but you can run it to test if your proxy connection is working:
+The following example not only demonstrates how to use proxies, but you can run it to test if your proxy connection is working:

 ```js
 var Nightmare = require('nightmare');